Southwest Airlines Flight 3472

 Southwest Airlines Flight 3472 was a regularly scheduled passenger flight operating from New Orleans International Airport in New Orleans, Louisiana to Orlando International Airport in Orlando, Florida.
-On August 27, 2016, the Boeing 737-7H4 (Note: The aircraft was a Boeing 737-700 model; for aircraft built prior to late 2016, Boeing assigned a unique code for each company that buys one of its aircraft, which was applied as a suffix to the model number at the time the aircraft was built, hence "737-7H4" designates a 737-700 built for Southwest Airlines (customer code H4).), with 99 passengers and five crew, 12 minutes after departure from New Orleans, was climbing through 31,000 feet and heading east over the Gulf of Mexico when the aircraft's number one CFM International CFM56-7 engine suffered an engine failure.
+On August 27, 2016, the Boeing 737-700, with 99 passengers and five crew, 12 minutes after departure from New Orleans, was climbing through 31,000 feet and heading east over the Gulf of Mexico when the aircraft's number one CFM International CFM56-7 engine suffered an engine failure.
 A fan blade in the engine broke due to a fatigue crack.
 The separated portion of the blade rotated within the engine, moving forward, striking the engine inlet.
 Debris from the damaged engine inlet punctured the left side of the fuselage causing a loss of cabin pressure and damaged the wing and empennage.
 Oxygen masks were deployed to passengers while the crew initiated an emergency descent to 10,000 feet.
 The aircraft then diverted to Pensacola International Airport for a safe landing about 20 minutes later without further incident.
 While the aircraft sustained substantial damage, there were no injuries.

 The final accident report found that "The fan case had no through-hole penetrations and showed no evidence of an uncontainment."
 The studies made for the investigation looked at the path of the fan blade that broke and estimated that the fragments were ejected from the front of the engine at an angle consistent with the FBO (fan blade out) testing carried out when the engine was certified.
 The level of damage to the engine inlet was, however, greater than expected in the accident when compared with the certification test.